 The aircraft shall fly in straight, wings-level, horizontal flight (upright or inverted) between figures.
+Any geometric deviation (pitch, roll, heading) observed in the line between figures shall be deducted from the subsequent figure at the rate of one (1) point per five (5) degrees of deviation.
 In Glider flights, the lines marking the entry into and exit from a maneuver can be at any "reasonable" angles and need not be the same.
 "Reasonable" means an attitude angle that is appropriate for the forthcoming maneuver and does not violate the basic form of the figure.
-For example, if a glider pilot is about to fly a loop which requires only a moderate velocity and then a Hammerhead with a quarter-roll on the up line which requires a high velocity - then one can expect to see a much flatter attitude on the line marking the entry than on the line marking the exit to the loop.
+For example, if a glider pilot is about to fly a loop which requires only a moderate velocity - and then a Hammerhead with a quarter-roll on the up line which requires a high velocity - then one can expect to see a much flatter attitude on the line marking the entry than on the line marking the exit to the loop.
 The usual criterion of constancy still applies.

-The absence of a distinct straight, wings-level horizontal flight path between figures will result in the grades being reduced by one (1) point in each case for each figure. (see Fig 8.4.1)
+The absence of a distinct straight, wings-level horizontal flight path between figures will result in the grades being reduced by one (1) point in each case for each figure.
+(See Fig 8.4.1)